McShelby/hugo-theme-relearn/exampleSite/content/configuration/sidebar/menus/_index.en.md

 Just don't give your parent menu entry configuration a `url` or `pageRef`.
 See the [next section](#title-for-menus) for a special case.

+If you want to learn how to configure different Hugo menus for each language, [see the official docs](https://gohugo.io/content-management/multilingual/#menus).

 {{< multiconfig fm=true >}}
 [[menu.addendum]]
   name = 'Parent 1'